 - Motorbike loop: Tuasan Falls, Bura Soda Water Swimming Pool, Sto.
 Niño Cold Spring, and Moro Tower

-- Mantigue Island + White Island
+- Mantigue Island and White Island

 DO YOU LIKE OUR CONTENT?
 Help us keep the site alive.

-If any of our tips are useful to you and you’re thinking of getting a discounted travel insurance,
+If any of our tips are useful to you and you’re thinking of getting discounted travel insurance,

-booking a hotel, booking your flights, using Remitly, etc… we’d appreciate you doing it through our links.
+booking a hotel, booking your flights, using Remitly, etc., we’d appreciate you doing it through our links.

 - You pay exactly the same (sometimes even less thanks to our discounts).